A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Introduction

 \section{Introduction}

 Indoor localization and tracking is an active research area to support various applications, such as smart hospitals~\cite{haque2017towards,yang2020role}, smart offices~\cite{lopez2017human}, or customer analysis in shopping mall~\cite{dogan2019analyzing}.
-A wide range of sensors has been used to simultaneously detect the whereabouts and movement of multiple people in indoor spaces over the past two decades, including radio-frequency identification (RFID)~\cite{vuong2014automated}, infrared (IR)~\cite{cheol2017using}, WiFi~\cite{van2016performance}, and Bluetooth~\cite{yoo2018real}.

-Recent advances in multi-person pose estimation~\cite{dai2022survey,dos2021monocular} and tracking have led to the use of cameras to track people indoors~\cite{tsai2016vision,cosma2019camloc}.
-Some works also explored using depth or thermal cameras to tackle the privacy challenges~\cite{luo2018computer,xue2018vision,haque2017towards}.
-Vision-based approaches have proven to be very effective in capturing accurate and detailed movements continuously over time.
+A wide range of sensors have been used to simultaneously detect the whereabouts and movement of multiple people in indoor spaces over the past two decades, including radio-frequency identification (RFID)~\cite{vuong2014automated}, infrared (IR)~\cite{cheol2017using}, WiFi~\cite{van2016performance}, and Bluetooth~\cite{yoo2018real}.
+Recent advances in multi-person pose estimation~\cite{dai2022survey,dos2021monocular} and tracking have led to the use of cameras to monitor indoor activities~\cite{tsai2016vision,cosma2019camloc}, and vision-based approaches have proven to be very effective in capturing accurate and detailed movements continuously over time.

-In most cases, however, only one camera is used to monitor subjects in a room, making it difficult to observe trajectories and movements in large indoor environments~\cite{luo2018computer,xue2018vision}.
-Despite significant advancements in vision-based tracking, the cost and feasibility of installing cameras into existing indoor infrastructure have not been fully examined~\cite{boovaraghavan2023mites}.
-This could pose challenges and potentially significant expenses, depending on the level of modification required to install multiple cameras.